De-Rosa/RosaCompiler/README.md

 # RosaCompiler
-A compiler for my own programming language made in C++.
+A compiler for my own programming language made in C++ with LLVM.